timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

 ## Styling & Passed Through Styles

-You may style your `gatsby-background-image` BackgroundImage-component every way you like, be it globasl CSS, CSS-Modules or even with `styled-components` or your CSS-in-JS "framework" of choice.
+You may style your `gatsby-background-image` BackgroundImage-component every way you like, be it global CSS, CSS-Modules or even with `styled-components` or your CSS-in-JS "framework" of choice.
 The `style={{}}` prop is supported as well.

 Whichever way you choose, *every* `background-*` style declared in the main